What is the Azure AI Face service?

-As with all of the Cognitive Services resources, developers who use the Face service must be aware of Microsoft's policies on customer data.
-For more information, see the Cognitive Services page on the Microsoft Trust Center.
+As with all of the Azure AI services resources, developers who use the Face service must be aware of Microsoft's policies on customer data.
+For more information, see the Azure AI services page on the Microsoft Trust Center.

 Follow a quickstart to code the basic components of a face recognition app in the language of your choice.